dkp-benchmarkcorp/gcp-terraform-modules/compute/README.md

 This module handles compute creation in gcp
 The resources/services/activations/deletions that this module will create/trigger are:
 - Create Compute Instances
+- Requires start up script in /scripts/var.script-name in your terraform root

 ## Compatibility